mpbarlow/laravel-vue-component-helper/README.md

 </div>
 ```

-If you’re running the out-of-the-box Laravel configuration, where Vue is already set up with the runtime compiler and mounted to `#app`, you’re good to go — no further configuration necessary.
+If you’re running the out-of-the-box Laravel configuration, where Vue is already set up with the runtime template compiler and mounted to `#app`, you’re good to go — no further configuration necessary.

 If you would rather not use the Blade directives you can call the underlying functions directly: